 Western Alliance – we are what we do

-Over the past couple of years, jointly and each on our own, Prof David Ashley and I have clocked up a few thousand kilometers, travelling across western Victoria and beyond, to spread the word about Western Alliance and keep alive the spirit of our regional research network.
+Over the past couple of years, Western Alliance employees have clocked up many thousands of kilometers, travelling across western Victoria and beyond, to spread the word about Western Alliance and keep alive the spirit of our regional research network.

 From large regional hospital to rural general practice, western Victorians have welcomed what they describe as an important new partnership in regional health.
 Across the spectrum of health services and academic institutions, people have expressed strong support for Western Alliance’s aim of improving the impact, quality and quantity of research in western Victoria.